-Although he never graduated from Havard his lack of higher qualifications in no way held him back from starting and building one of the most successful companies of all time.
+Although Gates never graduated from university, his lack of higher education held him back from building one of the most successful companies of all time in no way.

 If you are interested in learning about the young Bill Gates, or are looking for a short Bill Gates biography, then sit tight and explore the life and times of one of the most famous and successful "geeks" of all time.

-William Henry Gates the 2nd, Bill Gates for short, was born on the 28th October 1955 in Seattle.
-Bill's father, William Henry Gates Senior was a prominent attorney and his mother, Mary Maxwell Gates, served on the board of Directors for the United Way International and worked as a schoolteacher.
+William Henry Gates the 2nd, or Bill Gates for short, was born on the 28th of October 1955 in Seattle.
+Bill's father, William Henry Gates Senior was a prominent attorney, and his mother, Mary Maxwell Gates, served on the board of Directors for the United Way International and worked as a schoolteacher.

 He was the middle child of two sisters, Kristi and Libby.
-He is the fourth of his name in his family but is known as William Gates III or "Trey" because his father had the "II" suffix.
+He is the fourth William Gates in his family, but is known as William Gates III or "Trey" because his father was known as William Gates II.

-His parents encouraged him to enter law at an early age and also encouraged the benefits of competition within him.
-His family also regularly attended Conga church of the Congregational Christian Churches which was a Protestant Reformed denomination.
+Gates' parents encouraged him to enter law school at an early age, and also encouraged his competitive spirit.
+His family also regularly attended the Conga Church, a member church of the Congregational Christian Churches, which was a Protestant Reformed denomination.

-In his early teenagehood, Bill attended public elementary school and the private Lakeside School in 1967.
-It was here that Gates discovered his love for software and began to program computers with his friend Paul Allen (who sadly recently passed away) in 1968 at the tender age of 13.
+In his early teenagehood, Bill attended public elementary school and in 1967 moved to the private Lakeside School.
+It was here that Gates discovered his love for software, and began to program computers with his friend Paul Allen (who has sadly passed away at 65) at the age of 13.

-In 1973, when Bill has 18, he enrolled at Harvard University and his residence was just down the hall from Steve Ballmer (former CEO of Microsoft).
+In 1973, when Bill was 18, he enrolled at Harvard University, where his dorm room was just down the hall from Steve Ballmer (who would later become CEO of Microsoft).

-Whilst at Harvard Bill Gates developed a version of the BASIC programming language for the first microcomputer the MIT Altair 8800.
+While at Harvard, Gates developed a version of the BASIC programming language for the first microcomputer, the MIT Altair 8800.

-Bill drops out of Harvard and Microsoft is born
+Bill drops out of Harvard and the Microsoft family is born

-Seeing the potential for the microcomputer Bill left Havard in his Junior year.
-He decided to devote his energies to developing a new company, Micro-Soft (the name was changed in 1976), which he had started with his childhood friend Paul Allen in 1975.
+Seeing the potential for the microcomputer, Gates left Harvard in his Junior year and decided to devote his efforts to developing a new company, Micro-Soft (the name was changed to Microsoft in 1976), which he had started with his childhood friend Paul Allen in 1975.

 The pair were, as put in the Microsoft webpage, "Guided by a belief that the computer would be a valuable tool on every office desktop and in every home, they began developing software for personal computers.
-Gates' foresight and his vision for personal computing have been central to the success of Microsoft and the software industry." - Microsoft.
+Gates' foresight and his vision for personal computing have been central to the success of Microsoft and the software industry."

-This was immortalized in their founding vision of "a computer on every desktop and in every home".
-A vision that was probably laughed at the time.
+This belief was immortalized in the pair's founding vision of, "a computer on every desktop and in every home".
+A vision that seemed quite far-fetched at the time.

-This event would change the computer business on its head and ultimately shifted power from hardware manufacturers to software programmers.
+This event would turn the computer business on its head and would ultimately shift the balance of hardware manufacturers and software programmers.
 And the rest, as they say, is history.

 Microsoft takes over the world

-Today, hundreds of companies manufacture hundreds of thousands of brand-name personal computers each year, but more than 90 percent of those machines use Microsoft’s Windows operating system.
+Today, hundreds of companies manufacture millions of personal computers each year, and more than 70 percent of those machines use Microsoft’s Windows operating system.

-In 1994 Bill Gates married Melinda French Gates.
-The couple would go on to have three children and later founded a philanthropic organization together: The Bill and Melinda Gates Foundation.
+In 1994, Bill Gates married Melinda French Gates.
+The couple would go on to have three children and found a philanthropic organization together: The Bill and Melinda Gates Foundation.

-The seminal Windows '95 was launched in, well 1995 and in 2000 Steve Ballmer joined the company as CEO as Bill assumed the role of Chief Software Architect.
+The seminal Windows '95 was launched in, well 1995, and in 2000, Steve Ballmer joined the company as CEO while Gates assumed the role of Chief Software Architect.

-Bill finally left his day job at Microsoft in 2008 to take up the role as Chairman of the Board until he finally stepped down in 2014.
+Gates left his day to day role at Microsoft in 2008, although he remained Chairman of the Board until he finally stepped down in 2014.

-Whilst Bill Gates was at the helm Microsoft had one grand vision for the future of the company, and as it turned out, the world at large.
-Bill and Paul were absolutely committed to continually advance and improve software technology to:-
+While Bill Gates was at the helm Microsoft had a grand vision for the future of the company, and as it turned out, the world at large.
+Gates and Allen were both absolutely committed to continually advance and improve software technology to:

 - Make it easier to use;